zyairelai/buy-low-sell-high/README.md

 **This bot is stable therefore no new changes is made until new bugs been spotted.**
 **I use this bot personally and it works fine for me with stable profits.**
 **Maybe you might like to checkout my other bots that uses leverage:**
-- https://github.com/zyairelai/futures-hero/ (I do not use this)
 - https://github.com/zyairelai/long-term-low-leverage (I am actively using this)
+- https://github.com/zyairelai/futures-hero/ (I do not use this personally)

 <a name="hello_disclaimer"></a>
 ## DISCLAIMER